soni252k/System-Application-for-Classification/README.md

 This application was made in a group of two (me and https://github.com/Kaushiki333 ) as a part of our minor project in our third year of B.Tech.

+We have used Python for coding, Tkinter for integrating Python codes with GUI and PyInstaller for deploying the model as a System Application.

 It is capable of finding the result metrics (like- accuracy, recall, precision, F1-score and confusion matrix) of six very commmonly used Classification techniques; and can also find the Best Classifier for any dataset.

 The algorithms include: